 Shuttle Mate-Demate Device (MDD)

-The Space Shuttle Mate-Demate Device (MDD) at NASA's Dryden Flight Research Center, Edwards, Calif., is a large gantry-like steel structure used to hoist the orbiters off the ground during post-landing servicing operations and during mating and demating operations with the 747 Shuttle Carrier Aircraft (SCA).
+The Space Shuttle Mate-Demate Device (MDD) at NASA's Dryden Flight Research Center, Edwards, CA, is a large gantry-like steel structure used to hoist the orbiters off the ground during post-landing servicing operations and during mating and demating operations with the 747 Shuttle Carrier Aircraft (SCA).

 Construction of the MDD was completed in late 1976.
 It was first used during mate-demate operations with the prototype orbiter Enterprise during the Approach and Landing Tests (ALT) in 1977.
 It has been used for all post-landing and SCA mating operations at Dryden since the ALT program.